ioBroker/plugin-sentry/README.md

 * (foxriver76) work with plugin base v2
 * (foxriver76) ported to TypeScript to provide improved type support

-**Breaking Changes**: Due to the port to Plugin Base v2, `init` now returns a promise instead of accepting a callback parameter
+**Breaking Changes**: Due to the port to Plugin Base v2, `init` now returns a promise instead of accepting a callback parameter, also the export has changed to a named export

 ### 1.2.1 (2023-06-15)
 * (bluefox) Update packages